 Reasons to Consider B450 Chipset

-All those users who have a low budget but don’t want to compromise on the performance of their build you don’t need motherboard more powerful than B450 chipset.
+All those users who have a low budget but don’t want to compromise on the performance of their build you don’t need a motherboard more powerful than a B450 chipset.
 Although these motherboards lack multiple graphics card support, most of the users don’t consider more than one GPU in budget builds.
 The voltage regulator cooling of B450 chipset motherboards is quite good, but for some high-end models, you can compare it with x470.
-Of course, those high-end motherboards are not targeted for budget users, and you can easily get x470 chipset board for their price.
+Of course, those high-end motherboards are not targeted for budget users, and you can easily get an x470 chipset board for their price.

 These motherboards don’t give any space for enthusiasts, and high end builds as they are mainly targeted towards entry-level builds.
-The overclocking potential of these motherboards is not like x470 chipset, but still, they offer great potential, and you can push clock rate of Ryzen 2000 series processors to new limits.
+The overclocking potential of these motherboards is not like the x470 chipset, but still, they offer great potential, and you can push the clock rate of Ryzen 2000 series processors to new limits.
 Ryzen 3000 processors support out of the box is another reason to consider these motherboards as x470 chipset needs BIOS upgrade which might be difficult for non-technical users.

 There are some mid-range motherboards from MSI including Tomahawk Max which gives the same VRM cooling as of x470 chipset boards.
-Also, with this particular model, you can hit high clock speed but might not be stable like x470 chipset because of 6 Phase Design VRM.
+Also, with this particular model, you can hit high clock speed but might not be stable like the x470 chipset because of 6 Phase Design VRM.
 However, Tomahawk series motherboards give great value to their users as they offer premium features, great aesthetics but for an affordable price point.

 Connectivity and Storage Options

 No doubt that x470 chipset motherboards offer excellent connectivity options and even entry-level motherboards might have more ports than B450 chipset boards.
 But if you are looking for something future proof I’ve recommend you to go with x570 because of the presence of PCIe Gen4.
-The majority of the motherboards from this chipset supports multiple graphics cards and PCIe x6 slot support both x16 and x8 mode.
+The majority of the motherboards from this chipset support multiple graphics cards and the PCIe x6 slot support both x16 and x8 mode.
 This means you can also install multiple Nvidia graphics cards too.
 Also, x470 motherboards come with AIO headers and have additional case fan headers too.

 While on the other side B450 motherboards have USB 3.1 Gen2 5GBPS ports for front and rear I/O panel.
 The majority of B450 motherboards supports multiple AMD graphics cards, but some entry-level boards don’t support 2-Way Crossfire.
 The PCIe x16 slots run in x16 mode only, and that’s why it doesn’t support multiple Nvidia graphics cards.
-Also, AIO pump header is available in some high-end models but in the majority of mid-range models, this option is not available.
+Also, an AIO pump header is available in some high-end models but in the majority of mid-range models, this option is not available.

 The overclocking of any motherboard doesn’t directly depend on the chipset but as x470 chipset motherboards are expensive so they will offer more power.
 First of all, most of the x470 chipset boards have 8 Phase Power Design voltage regulators while B450 motherboards got 6 Phase Design.
 That doesn’t mean that the B450 chipset is bad for overclocking.
 But they can’t deliver power like the competitor also it’s much easier to find good VRM x470 motherboards as in top tier VRM list there is only one B450 chipset motherboard.

-Also he chipset you are using is not going to affect the performance of the processor as I’ve already mentioned it.
+Also, the chipset you are using is not going to affect the performance of the processor as I’ve already mentioned it.
 But some features like the presence of PCI Gen4 and USB 3.2 Gen2 support might leave some performance difference in your PC as these features come with the latest chipset motherboards.
 Also with overclocking, you can get a performance boost and x470 chipset motherboards have high phase power design VRM which allows you to push the base clock.

-The memory support of B450 chipset is not too good; however, some models, including MSI B450 Tomahawk supports 3600Mhz memory modules but not stable like x470 chipset motherboards.
+The memory support of the B450 chipset is not too good; however, some models, including MSI B450 Tomahawk supports 3600Mhz memory modules but not stable like x470 chipset motherboards.
 Other than these two chipsets, most of the older motherboards don’t support high-frequency modules.
 But if we see the performance difference between 3200Mhz and 3600Mhz, you might not notice any difference.
 Both of these motherboards have four RAM DIMMs except some entry-level models or ITX boards.

-With four DIMMs these motherboards support 64GB of memory, but x470 chipset has the advantage of supporting 3600Mhz memory modules.
+With four DIMMs these motherboards support 64GB of memory, but the x470 chipset has the advantage of supporting 3600Mhz memory modules.
 While B450 chipset boards support 3200Mhz memory modules and there are a few models that support more than 64GB of memory.
 Memory is considered as an essential factor while considering motherboards, and in terms of fast memory modules x470 chipset leads there, but the max memory support of both motherboards is the same.

 Compatibility with Ryzen 3000

-Both chipset motherboards are compatible with Ryzen 3000 series processors, but with x470 chipset you have to upgrade your BIOS.
+Both chipset motherboards are compatible with Ryzen 3000 series processors, but with the x470 chipset, you have to upgrade your BIOS.
 While there are some models of B450 chipset motherboards that come with pre-updated BIOS and supports Ryzen, 3000 series processors, out of the box.
 But there you will lack PCI Gen4 and M.2 3.0 slots which are only available in x570 chipset motherboards and have double bandwidth as of Gen3 and supports USB 3.2 Gen2 ports with a transfer rate of 10GBPS.

-One more thing that you can’t push the base clock of Ryzen 3000 series like the predecessors with these motherboards because of VRMs.
-A processor with TDP of 65W is recommended to pair with B450 and x470 chipset motherboards so you can take it to new limits.
+One more thing that you can’t push the base clock of the Ryzen 3000 series like the predecessors with these motherboards because of VRMs.
+A processor with a TDP of 65W is recommended to pair with B450 and x470 chipset motherboards so you can take it to new limits.
 Also, both of these chipsets lack the support of high-frequency memory modules and supports memory up to 64GB while x570 chipset boards support 128GB of RAM at the clock speed of 4200Mhz(OC).
 These are some cons of these chipset motherboards for 3rd generation Ryzen processors.

-For those users who are building gaming PC under a specific budget, i.e. $400 or more I would recommend you to get a B450 chipset motherboard.
-Because for these types of builds, x470 chipset is not going to give anything that directly affects the performance of your build and for some extra USB and SATA ports spending an additional $100 is not recommended.
+For those users who are building a gaming PC under a specific budget, i.e. $400 or more I would recommend you to get a B450 chipset motherboard.
+Because for these types of builds, the x470 chipset is not going to give anything that directly affects the performance of your build and for some extra USB and SATA ports spending an additional $100 is not recommended.